-1521 Prescriptive Interior Lighting Requirements: Spaces for which the Unit Lighting Power Allowance in Table 15-1 is 0.80 W/ft or greater may use unlimited numbers of lighting fixtures and lighting energy, provided that the installed lighting fixtures are one- or two-lamp (but not three- or more lamp) non-lensed, fluorescent fixtures fitted with type T-5, T-6, T-8 or PL type lamps from 5 to 50 watts and electronic ballasts.
+1521 Prescriptive Interior Lighting Requirements: Spaces for which the Unit Lighting Power Allowance in Table 15-1 is 0.80 W/ft2 or greater may use unlimited numbers of lighting fixtures and lighting energy, provided that the installed lighting fixtures comply with all four of the following criteria:

+- a. one- or two-lamp (bur not three- or more lamp); - b. non-lensed, fluorescent fixtures; - c. fitted with type T-1, T-2, T-4, T-5, T-6, T-8 or compact fluorescent lamps from 5 to 50 watts (but not T-10 or T-12 lamps); and - d. electronic ballasts (electronic ballasts that screw into medium base sockets do not comply with this section).

-EXCEPTION: Up to a total of 5% of installed lighting fixtures need not be ballasted and may use any type of lamp.
+EXCEPTIONS: 1.
+Up to a total of 5% of installed lighting fixtures need not be ballasted and may use any type of lamp.